 |Libel/Slander||3 yrs. §508:4|

 |Injury to Personal Property||3 yrs. §508:4|

 |Trespass||2 yrs. §539:8|

 |Contracts||Written: 20 yrs. under seal §508:5|

 Note: State laws are always subject to change at any time through the enactment of newly signed legislation, decisions from higher courts, and other means.
 While we strive to ensure the accuracy of these pages, you may also want to contact a New Hampshire personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.

 New Hampshire Civil Statute of Limitations: Related Resources

 New Hampshire's civil statutes of limitation often depend on the nature of the claim being filed.
 A good New Hampshire attorney may be able to find the right cause of action that falls within New Hampshire's time limits and also gets you the largest possible financial compensation.
-So, if you've been injured and you deserve legal recourse, you should contact a New Hampshire injury attorney for claim evaluation at no charge.
+So, if you've been injured and you deserve legal recourse, you should consider contacting a New Hampshire litigation attorney at your earliest convenience.